-[fusion_text]One of my favorite childhood Christmas memories is flipping through the glossy pages of the now iconic Sears holiday catalog, The Wishbook (which has made a comeback this year!).
+One of my favorite childhood Christmas memories is flipping through the glossy pages of the now iconic Sears holiday catalog, The Wishbook.
 Armed with highlighters in hand, I remember circling just about every toy in the magazine…there was nothing it didn’t have (and nothing I didn’t want).
-While the brand has seen better days in Canada, the continued consumer demand behind the catalog itself makes me think, what impact do catalogs have on businesses today?
-And, what role do they play in the B2B wholesale distribution sphere?
+While physical product catalogs are much a thing of the past, product catalogs still have a role in sales today and not just in the B2C space.

-There are a couple options to generate and distribute product catalogs to your B2B customers - PDFs (which can be printed/mailed or emailed) and digital "e-catalogs" displayed on your eCommerce website or secure B2B online order portal.
+There are a couple of options to generate and distribute product catalogs to your B2B customers - PDFs (which can be printed/mailed or emailed) and digital "e-catalogs" displayed on your eCommerce website or secure B2B online order management portal.
 However, when it comes to selling in the B2B world, having real-time information on products in catalogs is key to its effectiveness and better inventory management.
 The simplest way to manage this information and automate the process of catalog creation, whether it's print, PDF or digital, is to have the right back-end distribution ERP software that can generate catalogs using real-time inventory data stored within the system.

 The method you choose to distribute your catalogs depends on your unique business needs.
-For example, if you're looking to use catalogs as a marketing/promotional tactic to a targeted area, it might be sufficient to print and distribute to potential leads.
+For example, if you're looking to use catalogs as a marketing/promotional tactic for a targeted area, it might be sufficient to print and distribute to potential leads.
 If you're looking to offer quick quotes or send product information to existing customers, a PDF version can prove efficient, whereas if you're looking to attract more customers and want to automate the ordering process and improve your inventory management- a digital version is likely to work better.

 Electronic Catalogs (eCommerce)